sydsimon/WeighIn/README.md

 * Profile Page with results - Nov 26th

 # Where to find things
-* Raw data: WeighIn/data/polls.db
+* Raw data: WeighIn/data/polls.db (open with sqlite or alternative)
-* Sample input/output for QC: WeighIn/data/polls.db
+* Sample input/output for QC: WeighIn/data/polls.db (open with sqlite or alternative)
-* Sample input/output for aggregation: WeighIn/data/polls.db
+* Sample input/output for aggregation: WeighIn/data/polls.db (open with sqlite or alternative)
 * Code for QC: WeighIn/server.py
 * Code for aggregation: WeighIn/server.py